 Your fur-baby is an important part of your family.
 In times of emergencies, your dog can’t complain how they’re feeling so it will be up to you to assess how they feel.
 This is why you need to know what the top emergencies in dogs are and when to seek medical help.

-If your fur-baby is having some trouble breathing, especially if he’s already breathing through his mouth, get him to the vet as soon as possible.
+If your fur-baby is having some trouble breathing, especially if they are already breathing through their mouth, get them to the vet as soon as possible.
 Your dog may:

 - be choking on something

 - have some fluid in the lungs or chest cavity (dyspnea)